 5. Locked in stasis

 After a long period of study an agreed opinion becomes established that is very hard to shift.
 For many centuries Europeans looked back to Greek and Roman science and technology as a golden age, but by the medieval period this deference to ancient wisdom faded.
 Previously it had been pointless for anyone to challenge the science of Aristotle ➚ or the mathematics of Euclid ➚, the theories were just treated as the unalterable last word.
 The relaxation in the rigid belief in ancient wisdom did not take place in China.
 For example the Qing court astronomers could use calculations to predict orbits and eclipses but had no idea of the theory behind them because over the centuries the understanding of the underlying principles had been lost.
 The new European mathematics allowed the Jesuits to demonstrate their superior predictive skill to the Emperor.
 The generally admired Emperor Kangxi came close to embracing western mathematics and science.
-He was a personal friend of Adam von Schall and had received a translation of Euclid's Elements ➚, however both internal missionary squabbles and Chinese conservatives put paid to this development and the Christians were expelled.
+He was a personal friend of Adam von Schall and worked on a translation of Euclid's Elements ➚, however both internal missionary squabbles and Chinese conservatives put paid to this development and the Christians were expelled.
 It was the Imperial Examination system that was mainly to blame for the descent into stasis.
 Students who could recall information accurately were rewarded as it was geared to people learning the Classics by rote.
 Creative people with fresh ideas did not prosper in the examinations.